Gerardo Parra: Arizona Diamondbacks

 After an outstanding season defensively Parra was awarded the 2011 National League Left Fielder Gold Glove award on November 1, 2011.

-In an 18-inning game on 24–25 August 2013 at the Philadelphia Phillies, Parra collected a career-high five hits.
+In an 18-inning game on August 24–25, 2013 at the Philadelphia Phillies, Parra collected a career-high five hits.
 The teams drew a combined 28 bases on balls, a National League record.
 The Diamondbacks' 18 walks tied the National League mark.
 The game lasted seven hours and six minutes, the longest in franchise history for both clubs.
+Parra won his second career Gold Glove Award following the 2013 season.

 Milwaukee Brewers

 On July 31, 2014, the Diamondbacks traded Parra to the Milwaukee Brewers in exchange for minor leaguers Mitch Haniger and Anthony Banda.
-Parra hit between Arizona and Milwaukee .261 with 9 home runs and 40 RBI's.
+Parra hit between Arizona and Milwaukee .261 with 9 home runs and 40 RBIs.

+Parra entered the 2015 season as Milwaukee's fourth outfielder.

 Baltimore Orioles

-On July 31, 2015, he was traded to the Baltimore Orioles for Zach Davies.
-After a slow start with the O's, Parra tied a career-high in hits with five on August 16 in an 18–2 victory over the Oakland Athletics.
-The five hits were the most hits he had collected in a nine-inning game.
+On July 31, 2015, the Brewers traded Parra to the Baltimore Orioles for Zach Davies.
+After a slow start with the Orioles, Parra tied a career-high in hits with five on August 16 in an 18–2 victory over the Oakland Athletics.

 Colorado Rockies

 On January 19, 2016, Parra signed a three-year contract with the Colorado Rockies.
 In his first season as a Rockie, he spent time on the disabled list.
 He played in 102 games, hitting just .253/.271/.399 with a strikeout to walk ratio of 73/9.

-He bounced back the following season, hitting career highs in average (.309) and RBIs (71).
+He had career highs in average (.309) and RBIs (71) the following season.

 On April 13, 2018, Parra was suspended for four games due to his involvement in a brawl that occurred with the Padres two days prior.
 He ended his three-year contract hitting .284/.342/.372 with 6 home runs and 53 runs batted in.

 On October 30, 2018, the Rockies declined the 2019 option on Parra's contract, instead paying him a $1.5 million buyout and making him a free agent.